Salt versus potassium blood pressure debate

 Hippocrates (460 - 370 BC)

-That's what they Blue Zone people do; grow and prepare their own food.
+That's what the Blue Zone people do; grow and prepare much of their own food.
 There are many plusses.

 • Digging in the garden, preparing compost heaps and using the wheelbarrow is good exercise.
 We can cancel our gym contracts.

-• A quiet walk in the garden whether simply to admire your handiwork and nature at work is very relaxing; it's akin to what is being called forest bathing.
+• A quiet walk in the garden perhaps simply to admire your handiwork and nature at work is very relaxing; it's akin to what is being called forest bathing.

 • Fresh vegetables from the garden are so much tastier.